Support Us On Patreon

 Falcon 9 is a two-stage rocket designed and manufactured by SpaceX for the reliable and safe transport of satellites and the Dragon spacecraft into orbit.
 The Block 5 variant is the fifth major interval aimed at improving upon the ability for rapid reusability.

 The Falcon 9 first stage will land back at the launch site after its flight.
-The booster serial number is unknown at this time.
-Check back for more details about the booster.
+The rocket booster serial number is currently unknown.
+Check back for updates on booster recovery details and landing information.

 Landing Zone 40 - LZ-40